Plasma-Vortex/dotfiles/README.md

 - Run `bin/dotfile-symlinks.sh` to create symlinks
 - To set up KDE with i3, follow [these instructions](https://archive.ph/YqPKX#Use_a_different_window_manager).
 - KDE Global Theme: [Sweet KDE](https://store.kde.org/p/1294174/)
+- Run `tide configure` to configure the fish prompt (after installing the plugins in `.config/fish/fish_plugins` with fisher)